Kubernetes

 Working with Kubernetes Namespaces

-In this short article, we will take a look at namespaces in Kubernetes, explain what they are and how to create them on the command line and in a configuration file, with some quick reference command examples using kubectl.
+In this article, we will take a look at namespaces in Kubernetes, explain what they are and how to create them on the command line and in a configuration file, with some quick reference command examples using kubectl.

 If a resource is namespaced, that means it cannot be created without a namespace.